 In that day just as ours, there have been false prophets, mediocre prophets, and Godly prophets.
 It is appropriate to treat anyone who carries the mantle of a prophet with respect, but not all are necessarily holy.
-She could tell that there was something holy about this man.
-She was spiritually sensitive to God's holiness.
+The Shunammite didn't need a press release from Elijah's ministry-she had spiritual discernment that is most often cultivated through a walk with God.